sapjirapatrkorn/petf-clustering/README.md

 ## Reproducibility notes

-- `random_state = 12` and `n_init = 10` are fixed in both scripts.
+- `random_state = 12` and `n_init = 10` are fixed in the script.
 With the same scikit-learn version, results are identical across runs.
 - Cluster labels are remapped by centroid order (low → mid → high), so they remain stable even if scikit-learn returns clusters in a different order across versions.
 - Different input distributions may not match the target rule as closely as the reference dataset.
-Re-run `kmeans_search.py` if the agreement drops materially on a new dataset.
+If agreement drops materially on a new dataset, the seed may need to be re-tuned.

 ---